aws-samples/aws-lambda-rdbms-integration/README.md

 CREATE TABLE temp_reading (reading_time TIMESTAMP, reading_value NUMERIC);
 ```

-You can forward new records via Lambda to CloudWatch, allowing you to plots graphs of the temperature readings, and to configure alerts when a reading exceeds a threshold.
+You can forward new records via Lambda to CloudWatch, allowing you to plot graphs of the temperature readings, and to configure alerts when a reading exceeds a threshold.

 1. Create a new Python function in AWS Lambda by following the process used [earlier](#create-test-function-in-lambda).
    Name the function `lambdaTempReadingTrigger`, and use the function code below: